Bethania railway station

-Bethania railway station is located on the Beenleigh line in Queensland, Australia.
-It serves the suburb of Bethania in the City of Logan.
-Immediately south of the station, the Beaudesert line branches off.
+Bethania is a railway station operated by Queensland Rail on the Beenleigh line.
+It opened in 1885 and serves the Logan suburb of Bethania.
+It is a ground level station, featuring one island platform with two faces, and one side platform.

 History

 Bethania station opened in July 1885 as Kara Kara.
 In September that year, it became a junction station when the Beaudesert railway line opened and was renamed Bethania Junction.
 The “Junction” suffix was dropped in 1943.
 Refreshment rooms opened in 1908 and closed in 1964.
 On 21 April 1992, a third platform opened as part of the duplication of the line.
 As part of the Logan and Gold Coast Faster Rail project, the station will receive level crossing removals.

 Services

 Bethania station is served by all stops Beenleigh line services from Beenleigh to Bowen Hills and Ferny Grove.